Last Updated on March 27, 2023 by Dave Farquhar

 Your gas burner heads should be white metal.
 They are not supposed to be black.
-But if they get too fouled with cooking debris, they turn black.
+But if they get too fouled with food debris, they turn black.
 The blacker they are, the more likely they need to soak for a full 60 minutes.
 And when you clean them, it’s possible for some of the cleaner you used to clog the heads.

-After 30 minutes, take the burner head out, rinse it thoroughly with water, and then let it dry.
+After 30 minutes, take the head out, rinse it thoroughly with warm water, and then let it dry.
 Water in the head can also prevent air flow and keep it from working.
-You can dry the burner head with a hair dryer or some compressed air if you want to be sure.
+You can dry the it with a hair dryer or some compressed air if you want to be sure.
 Or just let it sit for an hour or so and let evaporation do its thing.

-If the burner head still has black spots on it, you can always scrub a those with an old toothbrush or a scouring pad to remove them.
+If the head still has black spots on it, you can always scrub a those with an old toothbrush or a scouring pad to remove them.
 It also helps to carefully clear the holes in the burner with a toothpick or a needle.
-The vinegar does a pretty good job of loosening them up.
+The vinegar does a pretty good job of loosening things up.
 If they don’t come completely clean, you can always re-soak them for about 30 minutes, scrub a bit more, and soak them again if necessary.

-Reassembly to fix burners on a gas stove not working
+Reassembly to fix burners on a gas stove not lighting